rbmanez/Prosper-IT-Consulting-Internship/README.md

 {% endblock %}
 ```

-The steps I took to accomplish the optional requirements of creating an Hours page that includes information about Cafe hours in Zulu time and creating a new International Space Station page that gives location information and contains a link that connects to the ISS App home page:
+The steps I took to accomplish the optional requirements of creating an Hours page that includes information about Cafe Hours in Zulu time and creating a new International Space Station page that gives ISS location information and contains a link that connects to the ISS App home page:
 1. I created cafe/cafe_hours.html and cafe/cafe_iss.html from scratch utilizing HTML5 semantic tags, custom CSS classes, Bootstrap 4 classes, and django template tags.
 2. In order for either new templates to be recognized when requested, I had to register them in the `urlpatterns` inside cafe/urls.py.
 3. In cafe/views.py I created two functions (`hours` and `iss`) that renders each template when either is requested.